 Previous to engaging in his current executive management role, Yuho has 8 years of hands-on experience in project management including project development, financing, strategic planning, economic analysis, and business planning for numerous clean energy projects in BC and Yukon.
 Yuho has also been leading Barkley’s business interests in the Japanese renewable energy market since 2013.
 He holds a BSc in Natural Resources Conservation from the University of British Columbia and an MBA from Royal Roads University.

-Cole Sayers is from the Hupacasath First Nation and currently manages the BC Indigenous Clean Energy Initiative (BCICEI) at the New Relationship Trust (NRT).Read More
+Cole Sayers is from the Hupacasath First Nation and managed the BC Indigenous Clean Energy Initiative (BCICEI) at the New Relationship Trust (NRT) from 2017 to 2022.
+Based in North Vancouver, the NRT is an independent…Read More

 Cole believes in a more diverse and innovative energy future for British Columbia.
 He draws on his background in political science and Indigenous knowledge to analyze policy options and provide recommendations.
 He has experience evaluating the viability and benefits of proposed clean energy projects and is familiar with project financing in First Nations communities, including the early-stage development costs.